chapdel/nexopos/readme/javascript/how-to-register-custom-vue-field-component.md

 While for most of the listed type there is an accurate use-case and render similarily throughout the application, for `custom` it's important to explain how it work.

-Not every field might use NexoPOS 4.x default styling and features.
-This type let you dynamically load a vue component within NexoPOS 4.x Vue instances.
+Not every field might use Labsdel 1.x default styling and features.
+This type let you dynamically load a vue component within Labsdel 1.x Vue instances.
 This is possible thanks to the javascript object named : `nsExtraComponents`.

 This is the object where you must define your custom field component.
 Let's create a custom click counter component :